sferrante/Neuro-Symbolic-Reasoning/README.md

 The figure below shows **out-of-distribution (OOD) generalization** in proof depth: when models are trained only on shallow proofs (e.g. Depth ≤ 1, blue), accuracy drops sharply as we evaluate on deeper proofs (Depth 3–5), indicating a clear distribution shift.

 But as training data includes deeper proofs (Depth ≤ 2,3,4,5), performance recovers to near-perfect accuracy across depths.  **Deep Sets** appears slightly more robust than an MLP under this depth shift, consistent with the fact that it is permutation-invariant and therefore doesn’t waste capacity learning an arbitrary ordering of the “known” statements in the input.
+The encoder-only Transformer is marginally strongest overall, probably because self-attention can model inter-statement (“token–token”) interactions directly when deciding which next step to apply.

 ### Accuracy vs Depth